What is a common daily tradition in Azerbaijan that visitors might find surprising?

 - The armudu glass is designed to retain heat at the bottom while allowing the top to cool slightly for comfortable sipping.

-- You will notice that sugar is often served in cubes rather than granulated form, reflecting a historical tradition of dipping the sugar into the tea before taking a bite.
+- Sugar is often served in cube form rather than as granulated sugar, reflecting the traditional custom of dipping a sugar cube into tea before biting it.

 A unique approach to sweetening the experience

-Visitors are often startled to find that Azerbaijani tea is traditionally accompanied by various fruit preserves, known as "murabba," rather than just snacks.
-These preserves are made from whole fruits like cherries, walnuts, or even rose petals, and are eaten with a spoon alongside the tea.
+Visitors are often surprised to discover that Azerbaijani tea is commonly served with fruit preserves, known as murabba, rather than conventional snacks.
+These preserves may be made from cherries, walnuts, figs, or even rose petals, and are traditionally enjoyed with tea using a spoon.

-- This tradition serves as a natural sweetener and a palate cleanser between sips of the robust black tea.
+- This tradition serves as both a natural sweetener and a palate cleanser between sips of strong black tea.

-- Serving tea with jam is a common expression of hospitality and warmth in Azerbaijani culture.
+- In Azerbaijani culture, tea served with jam is a way of demonstrating hospitality and warmth.

 The chaykhana as a social foundation

-The chaykhana, or tea house, is the heartbeat of Azerbaijani social life and serves as a vital hub for community interaction and relaxation.
-While modern cafes are rising in popularity, the traditional tea house has traditionally been a popular gathering place, especially among men, discuss politics, and play backgammon.
+The chaykhana, or tea house, plays a central role in Azerbaijani social life and community interaction.
+Although modern cafés are becoming more popular, traditional tea houses remain important gathering places, especially among men, to discuss politics, and play backgammon.

 - These establishments focus entirely on the quality of the brew and the quality of the company.

-- The atmosphere is designed to be "breathable" and slow-paced, encouraging a break from the stresses of modern productivity.
+- The atmosphere is intentionally calm and slow-paced, encouraging a break from the stresses of modern productivity.

-- For a traveler, sitting in a chaykhana is the fastest way to observe the authentic rhythm of local life and gain insider knowledge about the region.
+- For a traveler, sitting in a chaykhana is the fastest way to observe the authentic rhythm of local life and gain a deeper understanding of local culture and daily life.

 Hospitality etiquette for international visitors